palasmi/Weighting-survey-data-generalized-raking/README.md

 # Weighting survey data with generalized raking algorithm
-Python algorithm using generalized raking to weight a data without need to define multivariate distributions
+Python algorithm using generalized raking to weight a data without need to define multivariate distributions.

 *generalized_raking.py* contains all the methods as well as simple example.